dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-mesh.md

 ## Basic example of using a mesh

 A Basic example of using a mesh would involve creating an instance of Mesh with the THREE.Mesh constructor, passing it the geometry that you want to use.
-Be default the basic material will be used
+Be default the basic material will be used with a random color, if you want to use something else for a [material](/2018/04/30/threejs-materials/) then you will want to pass that to the Mesh Constructor as the second argument.

 ```js
 (function () {